 If you have an unmarried child that has a severe physical or mental condition that makes them indefinitely dependent on you for primary support, then they will continue to be eligible after age 26, as long as their condition and dependency persists.
 You may be required to provide information or documents to prove your child's eligibility for coverage (such as tax records, birth certificates, or documentation of your child's disability).
-You may also be required to provide information or documents to prove your spouse or domestic partner's children's eligibility for coverage (such as tax records, birth certificates, or documentation of your child's disability).
+You may also be required to provide information or domestic partner's children's eligibility for coverage (such as tax records, birth certificates, or documentation of your child's disability).